Kenya

 To quote the words of John Hemingway, “If I have ever seen magic, it has been in Africa.”

-From the day we started planning for our Kenya trip, we were thrilled with the thoughts of going for game drives.
+From the day we started planning for our Kenya trip, we were thrilled with the thought of going for game drives.
 Like everyone else, even we were looking forward to Maasai Mara – ‘The Safari Mecca Of The World’.
 But to be honest, Nairobi National Park surprised us big time!

 The normal ‘game drive rule’ states that one can always spot the animals during the early morning safari, as that’s the time when they head out in search of food and water.
-In NNP as well, there’s a 6’O Clock game drive which is pretty popular and most of the people target for that.
+In NNP as well, there’s a 6’O Clock game drive which is pretty popular and most of the people target that.
 Unfortunately (or fortunately enough!), we didn’t manage to get a slot in the 6’O clock safari on the day we had planned for NNP.

 Not kidding, but it was just about 10 minutes or so that we had entered the park, and we saw one of the mightiest packs living in NNP – The Kingfisher Pride!
-And not just that, but we saw some of the rarest species like Black Rhinos, Secretary Bird etc.
+And not just that, but we saw some of the rarest species like Black Rhinos, Secretary Bird, etc.

-Here are some of the best photographs from Nairobi National Park!
+Here are some of the best photographs from Nairobi National Park

 Rightly said by the author of Out of Africa, Karen Blixen,